ToddAWalter/vial/README.md

 #### Projucer

-Vial makes use of the [Juce Framework](https://juce.com/).
+Vial makes use of the [Juce](https://juce.com/) framework.
 After you have understood what Juce is you should start by installing [Projucer](https://juce.com/discover/projucer).
 Projucer will come with a current stable version of Juce but all we need is the Projucer application.
 In fact, the Juce framework version used to build Vial is located in the [third_party](/third_party/) folder and is distributed with this codebase.

 #### XCode